SensorThings-Dashboard/SensorThings-Dashboard/README.md

 ## Creating the Documentation for this dashboard (JSDOC)

-To install jsdoc globally:
+To install jsdoc globally, run
 ```sh
 npm install -g jsdoc
 ```

-after that, create the jsdoc.
+After that, create the jsdoc.
 While in directory ./Implementierung, either run createJSDOC.bat or:
 ```sh
 jsdoc -r -d ./jsdoc ./src/
 ```

-now you can open the start page of the JSDOC.
+Now you are ready to open the start page of the jsdoc.
 It is located in:
 ./Implementierung/jsdoc/index.html